This page lists key requirements and behaviors of containers in Cloud Run

 Each Cloud Run container instance by default is set to multiple concurrency, where each container instance can receive more than one request at the same time.
 You can change this by setting concurrency.

 Container instance sandbox

-The Cloud Run container instances are sandboxed using the gVisor container runtime sandbox.
+The Cloud Run (fully managed) container instances are sandboxed using the gVisor container runtime sandbox.
 As documented in the syscall compatibility reference, some system calls might not be supported by this container sandbox.

 Cloud Run on GKE does not use any container sandbox.